SMSpp-Project/MILPSolver/README.md

-- `SCIPMILPSolver`, providing the interface with the open-source [SCIP](https://www.scipopt.org) (note that since version 8.0.3 SCIP is "truly" FOSS by dint of being distributed under the Apache 2.0 License as opposed to the previous academic license preventing roialty-free commercial use)
+- `SCIPMILPSolver`, providing the interface with the open-source [SCIP](https://www.scipopt.org) (note that since version 8.0.3 SCIP is "truly" FOSS by dint of being distributed under the Apache 2.0 License as opposed to the previous academic license preventing royalty-free commercial use)

 - `GRBMILPSolver`, providing the interface with the commercial